-If you love peanut butter, you will enjoy this soft peanut butter candy.
-This homemade candy is reminiscent of that old-time penny candy, and it is so easy to make!
-You only need simple ingredients, a few minutes, and a little muscle.
+This soft peanut butter candy is reminiscent of old-time penny candy, and it is incredibly easy to make!
+You only need 4 simple ingredients, including peanut butter, cream, powdered sugar, and a splash of vanilla.
+This homemade candy is perfect for snacking or gift-giving.

 This post may contain affiliate links.
 Please read our Disclosure Policy.